dilshankarunarathne/spring-boot-notes/README.md

 This goes hand-in-hand with embeded application servers as well as way that the Application Context is auto configured.
 We get a default and effective servlet mapping without to having to write any XML or any Java configuration to the core servlet container of our applications.

-* Spring Boot provides database support and configuration for embeded and remote databases with Hibernate mappings as the default implementation of the JPA
+* Spring Boot provides database support and configuration for embeded and remote databases with Hibernate mappings as the default implementation of the JPA.